Tutorial #1 (Getting Started)

 Karaoke mode allows you to display JammText to your audience as a banner overlay, without having pictures cover the screen.
 You can use it at a karaoke night so that JammText will not interfere with song lyrics, or any other environment where you do not want JammText to show anything on the main part of the screen.

 Click the toggle under Display Options to enable Karaoke mode.
 Enabling Karaoke mode will force the JammText output display to go into banner mode (see Display modes for more information) and will not show any message pictures until you turn off Karaoke mode.
-Additionally, JammText will not ask the audience to use Instagram or send pictures over MMS.
+Additionally, JammText will not ask the audience to send email, Twitter or text pictures.

 Note: You can turn this feature on/off at any time, even during the event.
 When enabled, for your convenience we added a turn off button at the top right corner of the main JammText display.